-Sign Type District Area Height Permit Required?
-Time Limit Additional Standards than 2x frontage of the zoning lot; the maximum area for any one freestanding sign shall be no greater than 200 sq. ft.
-Message Board, Electronic B, M Maximum aggregate area of all signs on the zoning lot regardless of sign type shall be no greater than 6x frontage of zoning lot; the maximum area for any one Electronic Message Board sign shall be no greater than 48 sq. ft.
+Sign Type District Area Height Permit Required Time Limit Additional Standards Electronic Message Board Electronic Message Board В, М MAXIMUM PER ELECTRONIC MESSAGE BOARD SIGN: the maximum area for any one Electronic Message Board sign shall be no greater than 48 sq. ft.
+MAXIMUM SIGNS: The combined area for Electronic Message Board on the zoning lot shall not exceed the ZONING LOT MAXIMUM.
+ZONING LOT MAXIMUM: Maximum combined area of all signs on the zoning lot regardless of Sign Type shall be no greater than 6x frontage of zoning lot.
 Maximum height is 40 ft.
 Yes None The intensity of illumination must not change until sunset when it must be reduced to a maximum of 500 NIT until sunrise.
 NIT is calculated based on the light meter specification of the manufacturer.
 There must be a 300 feet minimum separation between electronic message boards and an existing residence.
 Flashing is prohibited.
-The location of sign may be permitted at the
+The location of sign may be permitted at the right-of-way line except on a Major Road or a federal or state highway.
+On such road or highway in the unincorporated areas of the County, sign placement must be a minimum of 55 feet from the centerline or at the right-of-way line, whichever is greater.